ako-precious/cooking-app/resources/markdown/terms.md

 # Terms of Service

-Welcome to Ounjemi!
+Welcome to Mymealni!
 We are excited to have you join our student-run cooking platform, where home cooks connect with customers to share delicious, homemade meals.
 Before you begin, please read and agree to the following policy:

 <h2>
-1. About Ounjemi </h2>
+1. About Mymealni </h2>
-Ounjemi is a student-run cooking platform that connects home cooks with customers.
+Mymealni is a student-run cooking platform that connects home cooks with customers.
 Our goal is to create a vibrant community where passionate cooks can share their culinary talents, and food enthusiasts can enjoy diverse and homemade meals.

 <br>
 <h2>